eXtremeDB was designed specifically for embedded systems as an in-memory database system.

 When used as an in-memory, embedded database system, eXtremeDB eliminates sources of latency such as cache misses, inter-process communication, remote procedure calls and creation of multiple copies of data.
 Learn more about eXtremeDB in real-time systems.

 Built as a true in-memory database system, eXtremeDB has always taken responsibility for memory management.
 As an embedded database system, eXtremeDB creates no processes or threads.
 And eXtremeDB has never had any dependencies on the operating system or C runtime library and can, in fact, run on “bare metal” with no operating system whatsoever.
-Review our FAQ page.
+(Learn more on our FAQ page.)

 Small footprint, real-time data management